-Yesterday, protesters in Paris disrupted the torch relay forcing officials to distinguish the torch 5 times.
+Yesterday, protesters in Paris disrupted the torch relay, forcing officials to extinguish the torch five times.
 Similar incidents happened when they lit the Olympic torch in Greece and when the torch was run through London.
-There is talk in the US of boycotting the opening ceremonies, Germany is talking about boycotting the whole event, and many groups are calling for the general populace and for athletes to boycott the event altogether.
+There’s talk in the US of boycotting the opening ceremonies, Germany is talking about boycotting the whole event, and many groups are calling for the general populace and for athletes to boycott the event altogether.

-All of this is designed to “shame” China on their human rights record and thereby cause them so much embarrassment that they hopefully change their ways.
+All of this is designed to “shame” China about their human rights record, causing them so much embarrassment that they change their ways.
 I think that view shows a total lack of understanding about the Chinese government and history.

 None of this is going to get them to change their ways for two reasons.
 For starters, China has had a long policy of staying out of people’s affairs.
 They stay out of other people’s business because they don’t want anyone getting into theirs.
-China does not think it’s anyone’s place to tell others how to live their life and thereby take great offense when people tell them what to do.
-Their sense of nationalist pride is at stake and they won’t bow to foreign pressure.
-Chinese history is filled with the West interfering and the Chinese still harbor a lot of resentment about their past with the West.
+China doesn’t think it’s anyone’s place to tell others how to live their lives and therefore takes great offense when people tell them what to do.
+Their sense of national pride is at stake, and they won’t bow to foreign pressure.
+Chinese history is filled with western interference, and the Chinese still harbor a lot of resentment about their past with the West.
 Issues like Tibet and Taiwan are seen through the prism of historical events like the Opium Wars.
 Any talk of what “China must do” is only going to increase their resistance and harden their position.

 Secondly, the general population of China isn’t clued into any of this.
 Most people there don’t get the news or read what’s going on.
 They just listen to the Chinese national media and that’s that.
-China filters out websites they don’t like so most people just don’t know and really don’t care as they just try to live and get by.
+China filters out websites the government doesn’t like, so most people just don’t know and really don’t care as they just try to live and get by.

 All the boycotts and protests in the world won’t change China’s position.
 China entered the world through engagement in the 1970s and will only change through further engagement.
-The best thing that can be done is that people go, talk, and get the Chinese people involved because, if there is both internal and external pressure, you might get some change.
+The best thing that can be done is that people go, talk, and get the Chinese people involved, because if there’s both internal and external pressure, there might be some change.

-However, if the Olympics are a disaster and China views this as the West shaming them and making them lose face, they will only become more resistant to working with us on a lot of other issues.
+But if the Olympics are a disaster and China views this as the West shaming them and making them lose face, they will only become more resistant to working with us on a lot of other issues.
 We can’t let that happen.
-China is too important—we need them on big global issues like climate change, Darfur, and Iran.
+China is too important—we need them on big, global issues like climate change, Darfur, and Iran.
 They matter and they know it.
-Yes, their human rights record is awful and I don’t support any of their actions but looking at Chinese history will show you how they will act now.
-We should work with them on resolving these issues but boycotting the Olympics, an event the Chinese see as their coming out party, isn’t going to get them to do that.
-Imagine if you boycotted your best friend’s sweet 16 party?
-She wouldn’t talk to you for a long time.
+Yes, their human rights record is awful and I don’t support any of their actions, but looking at Chinese history will show you how they’ll act now.
+We should work with them on resolving these issues, but boycotting the Olympics, an event the Chinese see as their coming-out party, isn’t going to get them to do that.

 Don’t boycott the Olympics.
-Go and spread some ideas.
+Go to China, see as much as you can there, and maybe spread some ideas in the process.
 That’s how you’ll change China.
 From the bottom up.